-June is Men's Health Month.
-It's aimed at educating men about preventable health issues and the importance of talking to your doctor.
-This also makes it the perfect time to review some crucial facts about the prostate gland.
+Men's health awareness is all about educating men on preventable health issues and the importance of talking to your doctor.
+This also involves reviewing some crucial facts about the prostate gland.

 Only men have a prostate.
 This walnut-shaped gland is part of the male reproductive system.
 The prostate sits under the bladder and in front of the rectum.
 It surrounds the urethra, the tube that carries urine and semen out of the body.